BCLab-UNM/CPFA-ROS/README.md

 Assuming you have installed everything as the Swarmathon-ROS repository has instructed and you have read the paper, then we can begin.
 The CPFA relies a set of parameters that can be modified depending on the resource distribution that will be used for a run.

 In the ` ~/rover_workspace/CPFA_parameters/` directory you will see a set of files with a `.yaml` extension.
-Each file corresponds to the appropriate resource distribution and have been hand tuned to have paramters that will work for each of those distributions, albeit not optimally.
+Each file corresponds to the appropriate resource distribution and have been hand tuned to have parameters that will work for each of those distributions, albeit not optimally.

-You will see all the parameters that the paper describes as the paramters evolved by the GA.
+You will see all the parameters that the paper describes as the parameters evolved by the GA.

 ![Alt text](https://github.com/BCLab-UNM/CPFA-ROS/blob/documentation/readmeImages/parameters.png "CPFA Parameters")